ruffle-rs/ruffle/README.md

 ### Contribution

+Ruffle welcomes contribution from everyone.
+See CONTRIBUTING.md for help getting started.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

+The entire Ruffle community, including the chat room and GitHub project, is expected to abide by the [Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct) that the Rust project itself follows.